mva1985/github-project-template/README.md

-# thinBASIC GitHub project template
+# thinBASIC GitHub Project Template 2018

 This is the official thinBasic GitHub project template.
 Please use this project for your new thinBasic projects at GitHub.